The scotch world

 What does Single Malt Scotch mean?

 The Single Malt Scotch Whisky has to be produced and bottled in Scotland.
-It is made from 100 percent malted barley and and has to be distiller in just one distillery.
+It is made from 100 percent malted barley and has to be distilled in just one distillery.
 There are also single malts that come from just one barrel (single barrel), and then there are blends (made from different barrels within the same distillery).

 What is the meaning of Whisky?